enkidevs/curriculum/zapier/introduction/zaps-ii/zapier-search-and-create.md

 ---
 ## Content

-Depending on the app that you are using, Zapier allows you to create date after doing a search action.
+Depending on the app that you are using, Zapier allows you to create data after doing a search action.

 A good workflow example would be to monitor some data, and when a certain condition is met you create a new record/data.